Lizhecheng02/Kaggle-PII_Data_Detection/README.md

 I tried fine-tuning the ``Mistral-7b`` model on name-related labels, but the scores on the LB showed a significant decrease.

-Therefore, I tried using ``Mistral-7b`` for few-shot learning to determine whether the content predicted to have the label ``name student`` is actually a name.
+Therefore, I tried using ``Mistral-7b`` for few-shot learning to determine whether the content predicted to be the label ``name student`` is actually a name.
 (Here we cannot expect the model to distinguish whether it is a student's name or not, but only to exclude predictions that are clearly not names).

 The prompt is in the below, doing this produced a very slight improvement on the LB, less than 0.001.